ethanjli/ublue-forklift-sysext-demo/README.md

    This step can also be run on its own with `forklift pallet check`.
-4. Stage the pallet to be used on the next reboot, by creating a new staged pallet bundle in `~/.local/share/forklift/stages` (which, in this OS image, is attached to `/var/lib/forklift/stages` via a bind-mount created as part of the VM setup process).
+4. Stage the pallet to be used on the next reboot, by creating a new staged pallet bundle in `~/.local/share/forklift/stages` (which, in this OS image, is attached to `/var/lib/forklift/stages` via a bind-mount created by the `just-setup-forklift-staging` script).
    This step can also be run on its own with `forklift pallet stage`.

 ## What does the `forklift-stage-apply-systemd` script do?